Luis Garavito: 1990s

 Between 1980 and 1992, Garavito raped and tortured an estimated minimum of 200 youths, a period during which he had actively spent five years under psychiatric care, having attempted suicide several times.
 Wherever Garavito had resided during this time, local reports of child molestation increased substantially.

 While operating a ouija board, Garavito alleged that he entered a state of psychosis in which the devil had asked whether he would like to serve him.
 Answering that he would, the devil responded, saying, "Kill, that with killing many things may come."
 Attempting to commit his first murder on 1 October 1992 Garavito sought a young boy who had been selling sweets and cigars to passersby.
 In a "state of drunkenness", he lured the youth—who he planned on bringing to a wooded lot—to the Melia hotel sector in Bolivar, Colombia before being interrupted and beaten by local police, one of whom hit him over the head with a revolver.
 As Garavito bled, they then stole 1,000 pesos, a watch, and a ring from him before letting him go from a police station.

-His first murder was of 13-year-old Juan Carlos on 4 October 1992.
-Garavito began wearing various disguises in order to evade identification and arrest.
+He began wearing various disguises in order to evade identification and arrest.
 Known locally as "Goofy", a generous man who gave to children in Trujillo, locals went out of their way to keep documents for Garavito.
 For years, Garavito documented his crimes by tickets, receipts, clothes, and identity cards of victims in a black cloth suitcase; Garavito left the suitcase with his sister Esther before giving it to Luz Mary.
 He also collected their amputated toes, before disposing of them for fear that the Colombian National Police's scent dog team may trace them to him.
 In June 1996, Garavito complained to Luz Mary of losing his temporary job as a salesman for air fresheners, begging for a place to stay in exchange for food and financial relief.
 Wary of Garavito for his alcoholism and temper, she took him in briefly with hesitance; Garavito then suffered a hard fall in the Guacamayas neighborhood of Bogotá, breaking his leg in August 1996.
 Stricken with pain, he resided temporarily with a man before begging his girlfriend Luz Mary to let him stay at her residence again.
 Restricted by having to use crutches, wear a neck brace, and a cast, Garavito resorted to begging on the street for the two months he resided with her.